Fgeeha/nanocell-csv/README.md

 ## Key features

 **Data privacy** - Nanocell-csv works 100% off-line, your data is never leaving your computer.
 Nanocell-csv.com runs on a static server which, by design, only sends data on request but cannot register any data.
-This is very easy for the anyone to validate as the code open source and available [here].
+This is very easy for the anyone to validate as the source code is available [here](https://github.com/CedricBonjour/nanocell-csv).

 **Data accuracy** - CSV data is text and Nanocell-csv makes sure values are being handled as such.
 Leading zeros and '+' signs are kept.
 No more data corruption of phone numbers, zipcodes, etc. Pasting data also finally works as you would expect, no more paste reformatting or column split action to perform !